MatSe91/Lightbeam/programm/Testumgebung/Assets/FastLineRenderer/Readme.txt

 Once you have created your Fast Line Renderer, you can create lines in script using the following methods:

-- AddLine: Add a distinct single part line segment with no caps or join
+- AddLine: Add a distinct single part line segment with no caps or join.
-- StartLine: Start a new line segment
+- StartLine: Start a new line segment.
-- AppendLine: Append a line to the previous position in the current line segment
+- AppendLine: Append a line to the previous position in the current line segment.
-- EndLine: Finish a line segment
+- EndLine: Finish a line segment.
-- AppendCurve: Add a curve which smoothly curves using a start point, end point and two control points
+- AppendCurve: Add a curve which smoothly curves using a start point, end point and two control points.
 - AppendSpline: Add a spline with a start point and end point that curves smoothly through 4 or more control points.

 Each of these methods takes a FastLineRendererProperties object which contains details about how the line should behave.
 These properties are applied per line segment rather than per line group, allowing for some interesting effects.